Homeโ€บArticlesโ€บHow Toโ€บHow to Read a Gas Bill

 How to Read Your Natural Gas Bill (Therms vs CCF)

-Understand the CCF and therm units on your natural gas bill, how they relate, and how to convert your usage into other energy units.
+Understand the CCF and therm units on your natural gas bill, how they relate, and how to convert your usage into other energy units for comparison.

 Free calculators used in this guide